What Is an HTA Design Partner?

 2 – Contract

 HTA Design Partners only commence work with a signed contract that clearly defines payment terms and what products and services they are providing.
-The functionality of the technology systems will be defined.

 3 – Project Management